Craig Steltz

-Craig Joseph Steltz (born May 7, 1986) is a former American football safety.
-He played college football for Louisiana State University (LSU), and earned consensus All-American honors.
-He was drafted by the Chicago Bears in the fourth round of the 2008 NFL Draft.
+Craig Joseph Steltz (born May 7, 1986) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the LSU Tigers, earning consensus All-American honors in 2007.
+He was selected by the Chicago Bears in the fourth round with the 120th overall pick in the 2008 NFL draft.

-Early years
+Early life

 Steltz was born in Metairie, Louisiana.
 He attended Archbishop Rummel High School in Metairie, and was an honors graduate.
 He was originally a running back, but switched to safety in eighth grade.
 Steltz excelled as a safety and started one game on the varsity team during his freshman year, before becoming a full-time starter his sophomore year.
 He is the first player in school history to have his jersey retired.
 He wore #10 in high school.
 On April 25, 2008, Steltz's jersey was officially retired during a school-wide assembly in the Archbishop Rummel High School gymnasium.

 He was a first-team all-state safety in 2002 as a junior.
 Steltz has the reputation of a hard hitter who works diligently in the weight room.
 In his junior year of high school, he recorded 120 tackles and nine interceptions.

 Craig was again named a first-team 5A all-state safety in 2003 as a senior.
 Steltz was also named Louisiana Class 5A Defensive Player of the Year in 2003.
 He finished his senior year with 30 tackles and two sacks, despite suffering from two nagging injuries.
-He was a team captain who led a ferocious defensive unit that spearheaded the Raiders to an 8-2 district championship season and regional round playoff berth.
+He was a team captain who led a ferocious defensive unit that spearheaded the Raiders to an 8–2 district championship season and regional round playoff berth.
 This defensive unit has had seven players play Division-I college football.

 Craig showed his versatility by returning punts and kickoffs and by playing running back.

 On October 31, 2003, against district rival Jesuit High School, Steltz rushed for 170 yards in the second half on seven carries and scored three touchdowns and a two-point conversion in the fourth quarter to lead the Raiders to a 38–27 victory.